 We very much look forward to welcoming you and your family.
-There will be time for holidays and retreats as well as a weekly day of rest, which we will respect.
+There will be time for holidays and retreats, and we will trust you to manage your time to meet the needs of the post.

-The existing Ministry Team in place to support the Incumbent includes :
+The existing Ministry Team in place for Ashbury & Longcot & Fernham includes :

-- + Associate Vicar Norma Fergusson
+- + Vicar Norma Fergusson

 - + Licensed Lay Minister Richard Fergusson

 - + Benefice Administrator & Safeguarding Officer Lucy Laird

 - + Retired but active clergy :

 - + Rev'd Robin Cardwell

 - + Rev'd Frank Parkinson

 - + Lord Elton

-- + Four financially stable PCCs with a strong community of church wardens in post, as well as teams of capable volunteers who assist with many other tasks.
+- + Financially stable PCCs with a strong community of church wardens in post, as well as teams of capable volunteers who assist with many other tasks.

-A VIEW FROM THE CLERGY NORMA FERGUSSON ASSOCIATE VICAR
+A VIEW FROM THE VICAR NORMA FERGUSSON